 A worksheet is a single page within a document.
-A worksheet is represented by a grid of cells and is used to store and edit data in the Spreadsheet control.
+It is a grid of cells used to store and edit data in the Spreadsheet control.
 The default Spreadsheet application contains one blank worksheet.

-The Worksheet.ActiveView property provides access to options that specify a worksheet's appearance in the Spreadsheet control:
+The Worksheet.ActiveView property returns options used to specify a worksheet’s appearance in the Spreadsheet control:

 Shows or hides gridlines.